Academic Clubs and Organizations

-Communications Association: The Communications Association creates opportunities for students to participate in many facets of communication such as panel presentations, CSU radio/TV developments, public relations, performances of literature, public speaking and journalism.
-The Communications Association is open to all students in addition to communication majors and minors.
+Communication Association: The Communication Association creates opportunities for students to participate in many facets of communication such as panel presentations, CSU radio/TV developments, public relations, public speaking and journalism.
+The Communication Association is open to all students in addition to communication majors and minors.

 Enactus: Enactus, an international organization, connects business students with academic and business leaders.
 Entrepreneurial projects seek to transform opportunities into sustainable progress for communities.

 Future Teacher's Society: The Future Teacher's Society is a campus organization of teacher education candidates.
 The group hosts meetings which are open to members and nonmembers.
 FTS programs have featured creative skits, videos and guest speakers such as the S.C.
 Teacher of the Year in conjunction with the South Carolina Teaching Fellows program.
 In addition, teachers, principals, assistant principals and children's book authors have also shared their stories and inspirational thoughts with FTS.